 Scientific Forecaster Discussion

-Area forecast discussion...updated
+Area forecast discussion...updated for aviation

 National Weather Service Peachtree City Georgia